A VISION FOR ROYAL TUNBRIDGE WELLS

 A BID requires the businesses to vote.
 This means that each business will receive a ballot paper in the post, you need to tick the relevant box and then post it through a slot in a ballot box in the town hall.
 Postal votes will be available too.
 For Royal Tunbridge Wells to win a yes vote and become a Business Improvement District, we would need to win a majority or more than 50% of the turn out and also, a majority or more than 50% of votes of businesses by rateable value.
 This double lock is in place to ensure that the views of all businesses are represented.
 The view of a small business is as important as the views of a larger business.
 Again, it is equitable.

-We hope that this page has answered any questions you might have, but if you do have more queries, then please ask us.
-Either email us at firstname.lastname@example.org, or call Royal Tunbridge Wells Together on 01892 531985.
+We hope that this page has answered any questions you might have, but if you would like more information, email us at email@example.com, or call Royal Tunbridge Wells Together on 01892 531985.

 Local & Live Festival, August 2017